Itscasca/itscasca/README.md

 ♥ Interacting

 ♥ Shipping!
-I am a multishipper so shipping is fine unless problematic.
+I am a multishipper so shipping is fine unless problematic

 **NO**